Alfresco/docs-alfresco/intelligence-services/latest/install/setup.md

 ### Roles and permissions

-Review the permission requirements for each Amazon AI Service that you wish to use.
+Review the permission requirements for each Amazon AI Service that you intend to use.

 {% capture comprehend %}